Pedigree Little Champions Dog Food receives the Advisor’s second-lowest tier rating of 2 stars.

 Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.

-The third ingredient is meat by-products, slaughterhouse waste.
-This is what’s left of slaughtered animals after all the prime cuts have been removed.
+The third ingredient is meat by-products, an item made from slaughterhouse waste.
+This is what’s left of slaughtered animals after all the prime striated muscle cuts have been removed.

 The fourth ingredient is beef, another quality raw item.